qasimintern/Product-Landing-Page/README.md

 Tiered Pricing: Clear presentation of Basic, Pro, and Premium subscription plans.

-**Setup and Usage**

-This project is a single-page static website and does not require any complex dependencies or build tools.

-Clone the Repository (or Download Files):

-git clone [repository-url]
-cd smart-health-app-landing

 The page is fully responsive and optimized for mobile, tablet, and desktop viewing.